Mountain cottontail: Behavior and ecology

 Sylvilagus nuttallii is not a social species and tends to live a solitary life.
 However, congregations do occur on popular feeding grounds.
 The majority of feeding occurs at dusk and dawn in clearings near cover or in brush.
 The mountain cottontail is also known to climb juniper trees to feed, and spends approximately half of its waking hours feeding.
 The most common social behavior seen is during reproductive actions or courting.
 It is not territorial.
 Males typically have a larger home range than females.
 When there is plenty of cover from dense vegetation, the mountain cottontail rests in shallow depressions or nests in the ground known as forms for shelter.
 When vegetation is sparse, it will use the burrows of other animals for shelter instead.
 It does not seem to dig burrows of its own.

 The rabbits remain active all year.
-When startled, a rabbit will run a couple meters then hide and freeze with ears erect; if further pursued the rabbit will hop away in a semicircular path to try and trick the predator.
+When startled, a rabbit will run a couple meters to a covered area to hide, then freeze with ears erect.
 Predators include coyotes, bobcats, lynxes, martens, crows, ravens, hawks, owls, and rattlesnakes.
 Though it has been replaced in some regions by the eastern and desert cottontail, it is largely sympatric with the widely distributed snowshoe hare (Lepus americanus) and the Northern Idaho ground squirrel.
 Several parasites are known to affect the mountain cottontail, including nematodes, cestodes, and species of Coccidia.
 It is affected by the tularemia-causing bacterium Francisella tularensis, as well as Rickettsia rickettsii, which causes Rocky Mountain spotted fever.
 Notably, it is susceptible to rabbit hemorrhagic disease virus type 2, which primarily affects the European rabbit (Oryctolagus cuniculus) and some hare species (Lepus spp.).